fudan-zvg/fudan-zvg.github.io/README.md

 # Academic Laboraries Jekyll Theme

-Academic Laboraries is a compact Jekyll theme that is flexible, responsive, and easy to use.
+Academic Laboraries is a compact Jekyll theme modify from [simplicity](https://github.com/Phlow/simplicity).It is flexible, responsive, and easy to use.

-This Work is an frok from [torrvision](https://github.com/torrvision/torrvision.github.io), which is done by [Shuyang Sun](https://kevin-ssy.github.io/)
+This Work is an frok from [torrvision](https://github.com/torrvision/torrvision.github.io), which is done by [Shuyang Sun](https://kevin-ssy.github.io/).
+The original theme is